datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    -- an upcoming section on ``datalad containers-run`` will allow you to perform the analysis without changing with your Python software-setup.

-.. windowsworkarounds:: You may need to use "python", not "python3"
+.. windows-wit:: You may need to use "python", not "python3"

    If executing the code below returns an exit code of 9009, there may be no ``python3`` -- instead, it is called soley ``python``.
    Please run the following instead (adjusted for line breaks, you should be able to copy-paste this as a whole)::